iLib-js/iLib/doc/tutorial/name.md

 Parsing Names with iLib
 =============================

-Parsing names is a simple matter of creating an instance of the ilib.Name class.
+Parsing names is a simple matter of creating an instance of the Name class.
 Here is an example:
 ~~~~~~
 {
     prefix: "Dr.",